Industry Update

 Easy Verification

 You can verify your installer's SAA accreditation by visiting the SAA website and searching their database.
 Always check before signing contracts.
+Our guide on how to vet a solar installer covers what else to look for.

 warning